Klosmi/WP-dev/WPDevNotes.md

 We can apply styles on a global level or block level.
 Good practice to establish default values for our theme.

 Inside the `"styles"` object we can add the typography style by adding the `"typography"` object.
+This typically applies globally to our entire theme, unless specified otherwise.

 We can modify the font family, size, style, wight, line-height, text decoration, text transformation.
 ```